chartjs/Chart.js/docs/getting-started/v3-migration.md

 #### Scales

-* `scale.getLabelForIndex` was replaced by `scale.getLabelForValue`
+* `Scale.getLabelForIndex` was replaced by `scale.getLabelForValue`
-* `scale.getPixelForValue` now has only one parameter
+* `Scale.getPixelForValue` now has only one parameter.
+For the `TimeScale` that parameter must be millis since the epoch

 ##### Ticks

-* When `autoSkip` is enabled, `scale.ticks` now contains only the non-skipped ticks instead of all ticks.
+* When the `autoSkip` option is enabled, `Scale.ticks` now contains only the non-skipped ticks instead of all ticks.
-* `scale.ticks` now contains objects instead of strings
+* `Scale.ticks` now contains objects instead of strings
-* `buildTicks` is now expected to return tick objects
+* `Scale.buildTicks` is now expected to return tick objects
-* `afterBuildTicks` now has no parameters like the other callbacks
+* `Scale.afterBuildTicks` now has no parameters like the other callbacks
-* `convertTicksToLabels` was renamed to `generateTickLabels`.
+* `Scale.convertTicksToLabels` was renamed to `generateTickLabels`.
 It is now expected to set the label property on the ticks given as input

 ##### Time Scale